 This report outlines the charging proposals in respect of Larkfield Leisure Centre, Angel Centre, Tonbridge Swimming Pool, Tonbridge Farm All Weather Area and Tonbridge Racecourse Sportsground Games Hut.
-The Board's attention is drawn to the need for the charging proposals to be considered alongside the Leisure Services Business Unit draft revenue estimates recently reported to the Finance & Property Advisory Board on 7 January 2009.
+The Board's attention is drawn to the need for the charging proposals to be considered alongside the Leisure Services Business Unit draft revenue estimates which will be reported to the Finance & Property Advisory Board on 5 January 2010.